-Choose 9 hours from any Women's Ministry courses, several of which are available online.
+Choose 9 hours from any Ministry to Women courses, several of which are available online.

-\\Clinical Field Project in Women's Ministry (3 hours) may be taken as an elective if not taken as a required course
+- Available Online - Mentoring in Ministry to Women may be taken as an elective if not taken as a required course.

 Graduate Certificate in Worship Ministries